dannguyen/journalism-syllabi/README.md

 <a href="https://word.emerson.edu/dataviz/">Homepage</a> /
 <a href="https://docs.google.com/document/d/1wTMXJpejmCX7itXDdhGSa3XSl4-8VxuYb-gbH8eUuLI/edit">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course introduces concepts, methods and practices of data visualization and data storytelling for journalism majors.
-Data journalism is an emerging field of practice that ranges from the dazzling interactive graphics of the New York Times to the consistent, watchful reporting of sites like Homi...</em></p>
+        This course introduces concepts, methods and practices of data visualization and data storytelling for journalism majors.
+Data journalism is an emerging field of practice that ranges from the dazzling interactive graphics of the New York Times to the consistent, watchful reporting of sites like Homi
+        </small></p>

         <p>Instructors: Catherine D'Ignazio</p>
     </td>
     <td>
-        Emerson College
+        <small>Emerson College</small>
     </td>
   </tr>